csindle/psych/index.md

 and you sharing your unique life experiences and circumstances.

 This method is based on the understanding that human behaviour is complex and we all come from our own individual lived experiences of the world.
-Therefore, this needs to be considered and understood when developing an individual treatment plan.
+Therefore your individual experience of the world needs to be considered and understood when developing an individual treatment plan.

 ![home](/assets/img/ivy.jpg)